pbrisbin/basil/README.md

 * It's not a very big wheel to reinvent

-The heart of basil minus the skype-specific logic and his plugins is around 150 sloc.
-That skype-specific logic and his (current) set of plugins (which I'd add to a hubot fork/clone anyway) weigh in at ~200 and growing.
+The heart of basil is tiny (~150 sloc).
+The bulk of the project is the skype server and plugins -- both of which would need to be written from scratch anyway.

 * Aside from the github-workflow-specific plugins, hubot doesn't have much

-All the my-work-specific plugins would need to be written *somewhere* anyway.
+All the my-workflow-specific plugins would need to be written *somewhere* anyway.
+And writing plugins is so easy (I hope) that reproducing anything hubot offers shouldn't be difficult.

 All this combined with the fact that I found this project interesting and fun to do from scratch and, well, there you go.

 ## Installation

-Requires ruby 1.9 (`define_singleton_method`) and the Skype setup is linux-only.
+*requires ruby 1.9 and the Skype setup is linux-only*

+1. Clone the repo and adjust `lib/basil/config.rb` to specify the type of server you want to use
+2. Continue with server-specific instructions

 ### Cli

-1. Clone the repo
-2. Adjust `lib/basil/config.rb` to use `Server::Cli.new`
-3. `./bin/basil`
-4. Add plugins
-5. tell basil to `reload` to test without restarting
+1. Start `basil`
+2. Type messages

 ### Skype